IST356M001SP25/assignment-07-kgachuki25/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+In this assignment, I practiced using playwright for web scraping.
+In this example, the code for cleaning the website text was handled in a separate module that handled the menu text and prices.
+The dataclasses were new to me, but I felt like I was able to quickly understand what they were used for in this assignment.
+Since we're expecting specific data from the menu items, we can define exactly what will be in the MenuItem class and convert it into a dictionary later.
+The greatest challenge I had was knowing how to use the selectors and navigating the elements on the website.
+The only other hurdle I ran into was with the extracted data, as the new website is missing some of the menu items so the tests fail.
+I switched to using the archived website, and that seemed to get the correct number of menu items.